Due to current instability in Kenya, we are currenly not offering programmes to Kenya. Please check back in the future for updates

 Projects are organised in conjunction with our local partners and may include.
 Whichever project you work on, you can be sure that you will be adding to the long term infrastructure as well as giving you long lasting memories.

-The projected cost for 2 weeks on Project Kenya in summer 2018 is:
+The projected cost for 2 weeks on Project Kenya is:

 £2300 (1 free teacher place)